 Post Internet Explorers

-The shape of this wall inspired Low Bros’ design, based on the development of the internet, from the initial idea of an open source community to the takeover of big corporations.
-“Questioning whether the convenience and benefits through homogenized platforms and algorithms, are worth the price we all need to pay.”
+The artists say this work is, “Questioning whether the convenience and benefits, through homogenized platforms and algorithms, are worth the price we all need to pay.”

 video by Marcus Oania